 On my flight from Johannesburg (South Africa) to Nairobi (Kenya), I reflected on the few benchmarking and exchange programmes I have attended.
 The common themes that resonate with me based on my past experiences, relate to “sharing”, “innovation”, “financial inclusion” and “peer learning.”

-With the support of the MCF grant of $6.6 million, and four years on, in excess of 40,000* HMF loans have been advanced to low-income households, supporting financial inclusion across Kenya and Uganda.
-Furthermore, over $30 million of capital has been mobilized for the advancement of incremental HMF across the two countries.
+In its fifth year of implementation over 40,000* housing microfinance loans have been advanced to low-income households, supporting financial inclusion across Kenya and Uganda.
+Furthermore, over $30 million of capital has been mobilized for the advancement of incremental housing microfinance across the two countries.
 KWFT’s commanding performance with the HMF Nyumba Smart Loan, culminated into the Peer Learning Exchange programme between the two countries, with an objective of sharing their experiences in developing, rolling out and scaling the incremental HMF loan product.

 The Peer Learning Exchange programme workshop brought together an eclectic mix of leadership and management teams sharing intrinsic knowledge that has shaped the HMF loan product across the two countries.
 I was afforded the opportunity of opening the first day for the exchange programme, and reaffirmed the Center’s commitment towards partnerships, financial inclusion, social impact and developing innovative solutions in housing “where everyone has a decent place to live.”
 In fact, Mr Mwangi, the Managing Director of KWFT, affirmed his support and is “happy with the exchanging of ideas” shaping HMF in Africa.